 ON COMPANY.EID = DEPT.ID;

 The UNION ALL clause is applied to join the outputs of two SELECT commands including duplicate rows.
-The equivalent rules that pertain to UNION use to the UNION ALL clause as well.
+The equivalent rules that pertain to UNION use the UNION ALL clause as well.

 Syntax